Iraq–Kuwait relations

-The relations between Iraq and Kuwait are longstanding and complex, experiencing many changes throughout recent decades.
+The relations between Iraq and Kuwait are longstanding and complex, experiencing many changes through recent decades.

 History

 Prior to the discovery of oil, the lands comprising modern day Iraq and Kuwait shared significant political, economic, social, and cultural ties.

-In the 1930’s, popular movement emerged in Kuwait which called for the unification of the country with Iraq.
+In the 1930s, a popular movement emerged in Kuwait which called for the unification of the country with Iraq.
 This movement coalesced into the Free Kuwaiti Movement in 1938, which was established by Kuwaiti youths who were opposed to British influence in the region.
 The movement submitted a petition to the Iraqi government demanding that it support the unification of Kuwait and Iraq.
 Fearing that the movement would turn into an armed rebellion, the Al Sabah family agreed to the establishment of a legislative council to represent the Free Kuwaiti Movement and its political demands.
-The council's first meeting in 1938 resulted in an unanimous resolution demanding the unification of Kuwait and Iraq.
+The council's first meeting in 1938 resulted in a unanimous resolution demanding the unification of Kuwait and Iraq.
 The 1938 National Assembly was formally dissolved in 1939 after "one member, Sulaiman al-Adasani, in possession of a letter, signed by other Assembly members, addressed to Iraq's King Ghazi, requesting Kuwait's immediate incorporation into Iraq".
 This demand came after the merchant members of the Assembly attempted to extract oil money from Ahmad Al-Jaber Al-Sabah, a suggestion refused by him and upon which he instigated a crackdown which arrested the Assembly members in 1939.

 In March 1939, an armed rebellion broke out in Kuwait by supporters of the movement, seeking to unify Kuwait with Iraq by force.
 Supported by the British, the Al Sabah family rapidly suppressed the rebellion, imprisoning numerous supporters of the movement.
 King Ghazi of Iraq publicly demanded that the prisoners be released and the Al Sabah family end their repressive policies towards members of the Free Kuwaiti Movement.

-King Ghazi of Iraq publicly demanded that the prisoners be released and the Al Sabah family end their repressive policies towards members of the Free Kuwaiti Movement.
-Attempts by Faisal king of Iraq to build a railway to Kuwait and port facilities on the Gulf were rejected by Britain.
+Attempts by King Faisal II of Iraq to build a railway to Kuwait and port facilities on the Gulf were rejected by Britain.
 These and other similar British colonial policies made Kuwait a focus of the Arab national movement in Iraq, and a symbol of Iraqi humiliation at the hands of the British.